clenox/EcoBee-Smartplug/README.md

 Integrates with Ohmconnect to respond to Ohmconnect events -- must have Ohmconnect account.

 auth.py needs to be updated with keys -- ecobee developer api key, twilio keys & phone numbers, and ohmconnect URL.
+You will need to set yourself up as a developer on the ecobee site to get the api key.

-You will need to use the new_tokens.py utility to issue EcoBee tokens the first time and create the tokens.txt file (see readme for new_tokens.py).
+Before using heatrun.py for the first time, or if tokens have expired, use the new_tokens.py utility to issue EcoBee tokens and create / update the tokens.txt file where access and refresh tokens are stored.
+The utility requests an authorization PIN, this is issued from the Ecobee customer portal (under the My Apps) section when you authorize a new app.

 Once the tokens.txt file is created for the first time (with valid tokens), heatrun.py will refresh these tokens.